FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

-# Forcing
+# Stochastic Forcing

-Forcing of the equations is implemented in various modules.
+Forcing terms are implemented in various modules.
 Forcing can be either deterministic or stochastic (random).
-For deterministic forcing the implementation is straightforward; for stochastic forcing there are two main train of thoughts:
-Itô calculus and Stratonovich calculus.
+For deterministic forcing the implementation is straightforward; for stochastic forcing there are two main train of thoughts: Itô calculus and Stratonovich calculus.

 Both stochastic calculi give the same results.
-But once we decide to use one of the two calculi we have to remain consistent and use that calculus for everywhere.
-There is a lot of confusion and mostly the confusion stems from not using the same stochastic calculus consistently throughout the computation but rather interchanging between the two.
+But once we decide to use one of the two calculi we have to remain consistent and use that calculus throughout.
+There can be a lot of confusion and oftentimes confusion stems from mixing the two different stochastic calculi in a single computation but rather consistently using one of the two all along.

 !!! note "Convention chosen in GeophysicalFlows.jl"
     All modules included in GeophysicalFlows.jl use Stratonovich calculus.